 This goal didn’t just begin, but it has been magnified since reading several articles about how young people want their own style choices and not hand-me-downs from family members.

-I recall my family claiming treasured items that were owned by deceased loved ones, and I believe that practice still occurs today without media reports about the transition.
+I recall my family claiming treasured items that were owned by deceased loved ones, and I’m sure that practice still occurs within families today without media reports about the transition.

-Instead, published articles such as this one (video included) focuses on legacy’s climate change and how young people idolize particle board furniture rather than what we more-mature individuals consider as goods made with quality workmanship.
+Instead, published articles such as this one (video included) focuses on legacy’s climate change and how young people prefer particle board furniture rather than what we more-mature individuals consider as goods made with quality workmanship.

 Some of the comments beneath the articles are insightful, explaining that younger generations live in smaller dwellings that do not accommodate the home furnishings once coveted as “must haves.”
 That’s a valid point to consider when your lifestyle is much different than theirs.

 Like you, I’m grateful for my possessions, some of which are showcased on my dream wall.
 Nothing I own is taken for granted.
-Spending has decreased because I have all that I want in the possession column unless something unexpectedly breaks or wears down so much that it needs replacement, and in most cases, the replacement will be a well-taken-care-of, second-hand item.
+Spending has decreased because I have all that I want unless something unexpectedly breaks or wears down so much that it needs replacement, and in most cases, the replacement will be a well-taken-care-of, second-hand item.

-I’m not saying that I don’t deserve brand new stuff.
-Washing machines, stoves, and refrigerators are in that category.
+I’m not saying I don’t deserve brand new items.
+Washing machines, stoves, and refrigerators are in the new category.
 What’s new and what’s not is subjective, a decision you make based on your lifestyle.
 I know my preferences, and so do you.

 Take a look around your home.
 What do you own that you appreciate but rarely find time to touch, access, or wear?
-Is this the time in your life to take inventory of your wonderful possessions to ensure that you enjoy every one of them right now?
+Is this the time in your life to take inventory of your wonderful possessions to ensure that you enjoy each one right now?